 THOR UVC works on the principles of the Inverse Square Law and delivers more UVC power output over a longer distance, killing more germs in the quickest time.

-The robot can be adjusted for any height between 1.1 m and 2.25 m, covering floor to ceiling and eliminating shadows, for more thorough disinfection.
+The robot can be adjusted for any height between 1.1 and 2.25 meters, covering floor to ceiling and eliminating shadows, for more thorough disinfection.
 Its ergonomic handrail and unique 6 caster wheel design make it easy to move from room to room for fast and efficient room turnaround.

 Akara Robotics Ltd.